-- 21. Appropriate Induction arrangements from our pre school The Saplings and other local settings, ensure children in Pine (YR) settle in quickly, feel safe and secure in school and make good progress with their learning.
-(Parent Forum feedback). - 22.
+- 22. Appropriate Induction arrangements from our pre-school The Saplings and other local settings, ensure children in Pine (YR) settle in quickly, feel safe and secure in school and make good progress with their learning.
+(Parent Forum feedback). - 23.
 Other internal arrangements ensure a smooth transition to the next year group.
 In Y4, a careful transition programme is designed to familiarise children with the middle school and to help prepare them for the change.
 (FARM transition arrangements).
-Next year work will focus on providing greater emotional support for pupils through creating a Cognitive Behaviour Therapy based programme of work for Y4 pupils (SDP 20/21 Section D1) and FARM joint work on introducing common and consistent approaches to collaborative working practices, interrupted by the partial school closure, will continue) (SDP 20/21 Section A KFA1). - 23.
+Next year work will focus on providing greater emotional support for pupils through creating a Cognitive Behaviour Therapy based programme of work for Y4 pupils (SDP 20/21 Section D1) and FARM joint work on introducing common and consistent approaches and to collaborative working practices, interrupted by the partial school closure, will continue) (SDP 20/21 Section A KFA1). - 24.
 Pupil's work is of a good quality and demonstrates that children persevere with tasks and make good progress in lessons.
 There was growing evidence of progress over time, as illustrated by the achievement of the Primary Science Quality Mark, with an increase in the quality and quantity of work produced.

-There was also growing evidence of challenge in science in KS2 in 19/20 and this work, interrupted by partial school closure, will be continued in 20/21, responding to the feedback in the PSQM assessment, with monitoring focused on ascertaining that there is good evidence of challenge in all year groups in science.
-(SDP 19-20 Section A KFA2 and SDP 20/21).
+There was also growing evidence of challenge in science in KS2 in 19/20 and 20/21 although this work was interrupted by partial school closure, will be continued in 21/22, (SDP 20/21 and 21/22).